marcuslindner/HOL/examples/regexpemit/README.md

 <!-- 1.
 Clone the repository using `git clone https://gitr.sys.kth.se/lindnera/itp2017-regexproj.git`. -->
 1. Compile the example by:
   * running `Holmake` in this directory, or
-  * build HOL using selftest level 2 by using `bin/build -t2` (this is handled by HOL's `tools/build-sequence` file as usual).
+  * build HOL using selftest level 2 by using `bin/build -t2` (HOL's `tools/build-sequence` file guides the build process here as usual).
 1. Run a selftest using `./selftest.exe` to check for conformance of the emitted code with respect to the reference library.
 1. Run a performance test by running `hol < test/performance.sml > test/performance.log` in the project root directory.